-Click here to join.
+Click here to join on Zoom.
 This dynamic prayer time is kingdom-focused: our goal is to pray for the progress of the gospel across a wide range of ministries at East White Oak and beyond.
 We frequently have mission teams and supported missionaries present during a portion of our time.
 Then we pray together for the furtherance of God’s work.
 Capture a greater vision of God’s gospel work, both locally and across the world.
 Learn to pray biblically and effectively for His work.
 Leave refreshed and renewed by God’s presence.
 Contact Pastor Scott to get connected on Zoom. [email protected]

 Sunday Morning Prayer Ministries

 Be part of a team that prays once a month during a Sunday morning worship service in Room 173 for the effective ministry of God’s word among the congregation and for a wide range of personal and ministry needs.

 Why do we pray?
 As we are seeking to be worshipers, maturing in Christ, we believe that prayer is essential.
 Prayer, after all, is an expression of worship.
 When we pray, we declare to God His worth.
 When we pray, we exalt Jesus as King, as Savior, as Lord.
 When we pray, we commune with the Holy Spirit, who comforts us and guides us into truth.